 The cvaffinity command is used to set a session affinity type.
-When a file system is configured, an affinity (name describing a special media type) is created in a stripe group.
+When a file system is configured, an affinity (a name describing a special media type or property) may be created in a stripe group.
 Once a stripe group affinity is established for a session, all allocations of files associated with the session are made on stripe groups having the specified affinity in the affinity set list.
 If an affinity does not exist for any of the stripe groups, then the allocation occurs on the non-exclusive data pool.
 If there is no non-exclusive data pool, then ENOSPC (no space) is returned.

-cvaffinity [-k key] filename cvaffinity [-s key] filename cvaffinity [-l] filename cvaffinity [-d] filename
+cvaffinity [-k <key>] <filename>

+cvaffinity [-s <key>] <filename>

+cvaffinity [-l] <filename>

+cvaffinity [-d] <filename>